 The funding method is the manner in which the Employer's recommended contribution rate is determined.
-In this regular annual actuarial investigation I have calculated the recommended Employer contribution rate using an actuarial funding method called the Attained Age Normal method (AAN).
+In this regular triennial actuarial investigation, I have calculated the recommended Employer contribution rate using an actuarial funding method called the Attained Age Normal method (AAN).

-In this method a regular annual contribution rate is determined for each category which will be sufficient to meet the benefits which will accrue to current members at the valuation date in respect of their future service only.
+In this method an initial contribution rate is determined for each category which will be sufficient to meet the benefits which will accrue to current members at the valuation date in respect of their future service only.